-Fast Airplanes and fast shutter speeds
+Fast airplanes and fast shutter speeds

 I wasn't planning on going to watch the airshow at FNL airport on October 16th, but I changed my mind the morning of the show.
 Tickets were sold out, so I just stopped on the side of the road.
 Spontaneous adventures are awesome!
-Taking my camera was a last minute idea too!
+Taking my camera was a last-minute idea too!

-Not Just boring sky
+Not just boring sky

 I captured the above images (except the far left one) through a tree that I found on the side of the road.
 Framing through a tree was very difficult, but I believed that it would be worth it!
-And I was absolutely right as the images turned out be fantastic!
+And I was absolutely right as the images turned out to be fantastic!

 Additionally, I don't just Click!
 Click!
 Click!
 Click!
 Click!
 I am a strong believer that if you don't need to take a thousand pictures, THEN YOU DON'T NEED TO!!!!
 Instead, I just focus on my breathing and the framing of the subject and only take the picture if I think it will be good!